Hike Grades

 The terrain is easy with walks from 8-13 km (5-8 miles), average 4-5 hours walking a day with some sightseeing and inclines generally under 1000ft (300m).
 This is not to say that the terrain is not wet or muddy!

-Footwear recommended for our Relaxed Hikes would be good quality walking shoes or trail shoes with a thick, moulded rubber sole, good tread, and a low heel.
+Good quality walking shoes or trail shoes with a thick, moulded rubber sole, good tread, and a low heel are recommended for our relaxed hikes.
 These hikes are likely to require only these shoes.

 Moderate